agherzan/notifymail/README.md

 A. Description
 ==============
-notifmail is an email daemon checker which uses libnotify to pull for new email from IMAP servers.
-It is written in python.
-Easy to configure and use.
+notifmail is an email daemon checker which notifies system about new emails on configured IMAP servers.

 B. Installation